v0idsec/PicoCTF-2023/ReadMyCert.md

 ## Solution

 1. Download the CSR file.
-2. Run `nano readmycecrt.csr` to open the file.
+2. Run `nano readmycert.csr` to open the file.
 3. Decode the CSR file from Base64 using an online cipher tool like [sslshopper.com](https://www.sslshopper.com/csr-decoder.html).
 4. The decoded text should reveal the flag: